Marlton Family Law Blog

 Even as more people choose to live together without being married, the law in New Jersey still offers special protections to those who are legally wed.

-Unlike married couples, unmarried couples have to go almost piecemeal through a series of legal hoops in the event they should break up, oftentimes even before there is any sign of strife.
+Unlike married couples, unmarried couples have to go almost piecemeal through a series of legal hoops in the event they should break-up, oftentimes even before there is any sign of strife.
 This is especially true with respect to the couples’ property and personal income.
-Without taking the necessary extra steps, unmarried couples who were in a long term relationship may wind up in a financially bad position after a break up.
+Without taking the necessary extra steps, unmarried couples who were in a long term relationship may wind up in a financially bad position after a break-up.

 Take, for example, the case of palimony.
 Like its namesake, alimony, palimony is a regular payment one partner to a relationship makes to another partner after the relationship ends.
 Presumably, this is so that the other partner can maintain his or her standard of living or have the opportunity to figure out other means of support.